thenodeguy/node-express-auth-local-register/README.md

 # node-express-auth-local
-A basic and lean recipe for implementing username/password authentication in a node express server.
+A basic and lean recipe for implementing user registration in a node express server.

-Includes a setup script which will create the 'local/users' table and insert a single default user:
+Includes a setup script which will create the 'local/users' table.

-Username: admin
-Password: admin

-These credentials should be used to test the username/authentication.

 Requirements
 -